withastro/docs/src/pages/guides/publish-to-npm.md

 ---
 layout: ~/layouts/Main.astro
-title: Publish Components to NPM
+title: Publish a Component to NPM
 ---

 Built a great Astro component? **Publish it to [npm!](https://npmjs.com/)**